Edith Monture: Post war

 Anderson moved back to the Six Nations reserve, where she was born, after the end of the World War I. The Canadian Military Service Act (1917) gave wartime nurses the right to vote, and under these terms, she became the first Indigenous-Canadian woman to gain the right to vote in a Canadian federal election.
 It took until 1960 for all Indigenous women to get the federal vote without relinquishing their "Indian status" in Canada.

 Anderson continued to work in healthcare and worked as a nurse and midwife a hospital on the reserve until 1955, when she retired aged 65.
 As Edith Monture she worked hard to improve Indigenous health care.
 In 1939 Monture was elected honorary president of the Ohsweken Red Cross.

 Personal life

 Anderson married Claybran Monture soon after she returned to the reserve and they had five children, Bud, Helen, Ron, Don and Gilbert, who died as an infant in 1929.
 She had 14 grandchildren.

 Edith Monture died on 3 April 1996 in Ohsweken, Ontario, one week before her 106th birthday and was buried in St. John's Anglican Cemetery on the reserve.

-Commemoration
+Legacy and commemoration

+Charlotte Edith Anderson Monture is recognized as a pioneering figure in Indigenous health care, veteran services, and civil rights.

+Monture was designated a National Historic Person in 2025 by the Government of Canada, under the Historic Sites and Monuments Act, for her trailblazing role as a nurse and veteran.

+She is celebrated as the first Indigenous Canadian woman to become a registered nurse, graduating from New Rochelle Nursing School in New York after facing racial barriers in Canadian institutions.

+Monture’s wartime service as a nurse with the United States Army Nurse Corps during World War I placed her at Base Hospital No. 23 in Vittel, France.
+Her service contributed to her receiving the federal vote under the Military Voters Act of 1917, making her one of the first Indigenous women in Canada to gain the federal franchise.

+After the war, she returned to the Six Nations of the Grand River, where she continued to practice nursing and midwifery, and was elected honorary president of the Ohsweken branch of the Canadian Red Cross in 1939.

+Her birthplace and work are commemorated through Indigenous Nurses Day on April 10, a date established in recognition of her contributions and continuing influence in Indigenous health care.

-Edith Monture Avenue, Edith Monture Park and Edith Monture Elementary School in Brantford, Ontario are named after her.
+Public commemoration of her life includes street and community names in Brantford, Ontario.
+Edith Monture Avenue, Edith Monture Park and Edith Monture Elementary School in Brantford are all named after her.